UT-Covid/USmortality/README.md

 Daily COVID-19 mortality projections at state and national levels from the [UT-Austin COVID-19 Modeling Consortium][consortium].

+## Data source change as of 2020-05-07 TUE

+**NOTE**: On May 7, 2020 the New York Times’ made substantial changes in how it reports COVID-19 deaths, with a large effect on data New York state in particular.
+We are working our way through the implications of these changes for our model.
+In the meantime, we are using data from Johns Hopkins University, which includes both probable and confirmed deaths, to inform our projections

 ## Interactive display with daily updates

 [You can see interactive display of our daily forecasts on our website][forecasts]